ZackWilde27/FlatOut2-HLSLToSHA/README.md

 float4 var1 = colour + specular;
 float4 var2 = lerp(var1, dirt, specular.a);
 float4 var3 = dirt; // This will be treated as var2, overwriting the previous lerp

+// I should mention, it's possible to use a texture register as a variable, but in my experience it's difficult to use them without the game throwing errors lighting.rgb = colour + specular;
 ```

 The compiler will recognize when variables are no longer needed to free-up registers, allowing for what looks like more than 2 variables